-So here is the list of every game I could find, along with the price.
+Here is a list of every Twitch Chat game I could find, along with the price.
 And if I've personally played the game, there will be a description of what the Twitch Chat integration actually does.
 Sign up on the email list and get notified as soon as I see or hear about a new one.

 Choice Chamber by Studio Bean Games (2015)